-This project will make use of a random number generator.
-Consult your calculator manual and/or ask your instructor about generating random numbers.
-Alternatively, you can use two dice of different colors.
-In this project you will generate artificial earthquakes using a 5x5 grid of squares called the bingo box, the random number generator, a pencil and an eraser.
+In this project you will generate artificial earthquakes using a 5x5 grid of squares called the bingo box, the random number generator on your calculator, a pencil and an eraser.
 The squares of the bingo box are labeled with integers 1 through 25.
-The random number will tell you which square to mark on the bingo box sheet.
 As you generate the bingoquakes, you will record bingoquake sizes on a separate sheet of paper titled Raw Data.